coryrwest/DevBlog/src/contents/about.md

 to a specific problem.

 At the time of writing the solution did not exist in one single place, which is why I compiled it here.
-For east referencing later, usually by me.
+For easy referencing later, usually by me.

 [1]: http://corywestropp.com